The Great Barrier Reef is an effective wave absorber

 Scientists from the University of Southampton have concluded that the Great Barrier Reef is a truly effective wave absorber.

-The largest coral reef system on Planet Earth extends 2,300 kilometers along the coast of Queensland, in Australia.
-It is a World Heritage Site since 1981.
+The largest coral reef system on Planet Earth extends 2,300 kilometers along the coast of Queensland, Australia.
+It has been a World Heritage Site since 1981.

 A study led by five scientists proved that, despite large gaps between the reefs, the Great Barrier Reef dramatically reduces wave height landward of the coral line.

-"There was no evidence that in less porous areas wave heights are lessened.
-This is because individual reefs, like islands, cast a 'wave shadow' over a large area, so that a matrix of individual reefs is remarkably efficient at reducing waves," explains Shari Gallop, researcher at the University of Southampton.
+"There was no evidence that in less porous areas, wave heights are lessened.
+This is because individual reefs, like islands, cast a 'wave shadow' over a large area so that a matrix of individual reefs is remarkably efficient at reducing waves," explains Shari Gallop, a researcher at the University of Southampton.

 Sea Level Variations

-The porosity level is much lower in the north - where the continental shelf is narrow, and there is extensive reef flats - than it is in the south where the shelf reaches up to 300 kilometers wide, and there are extensive lagoons.
+The porosity level is much lower in the north - where the continental shelf is narrow, and there are extensive reef flats - than it is in the south, where the shelf reaches up to 300 kilometers wide, and there are extensive lagoons.

 The study will have an impact on wave modeling near reef systems because models that consider individual reefs only may underestimate the wave reduction potential of a full reef matrix.